Posted on

 Our Printing Story

+We started selling Terrarium lids on Facebook just prior to COVID.
 We developed a second product and expanded to an Etsy store.
 Both printers were running over 12 hours a day.
 Prusa was running a four week backlog on their orders so I decided to try a MK3S clone that was readily available in the US.
 That clone worked out well, and we have had no problem increase production to meet demand in a timely fashion.

 Clone Review

+Overall the clone kit I selected was very close to an Original and I’ve detailed the differences above.
 After putting together several MK3S clones it is clear that the quality of the parts on the clones is not as well monitored as an Original Prusa.
-Examples are: I had one rod that was just a little too long, one extruder stepper that I had to adjust the steps on, and one printer that doesn’t seem to print reliably from an SD card but never fails if I am using Octoprint.
+Examples are: I had one rod that was just a little too long and one printer that doesn’t seem to print reliably from an SD card but never fails if I am using Octoprint.
 As a second printer, or for someone with experience, a high quality MK3S clone will probably work out fine.

 PETG